 Ultimately, therapy is about learning more about yourself and your relationships then making the changes you need to make to have healthier relationships and a better self-concept.

-I am licensed as a Marital and Family Therapist by the state and a Clinical Member of the American Association of Marriage and Family Therapists (AAMFT) with an Approved Supervisor designation.
-The requirements for licensure are that a person completes a Masters Degree and then at least a two year internship under the supervision of another Licensed Marriage and Family who has been trained in licensure supervision.
+I am licensed as a Marital and Family Therapist by the state and a Clinical Fellow with the American Association of Marriage and Family Therapists (AAMFT) with an Approved Supervisor designation.
+The requirements for licensure are that a person completes a Masters Degree and then at least a two-year internship under the supervision of another Licensed Marriage and Family who has been trained in licensure supervision.
 In addition, the person has to take and pass board exams in marital and family therapy.

 I received my Bachelors Degree in Psychology from Mars Hill College and my Masters Degree from East Tennessee State University.